 It should be noted that the JP/ROX area has a number of low and moderate income homeowners as well.
 The latest data suggests that there are approximately 131 homeowner households (not in deed-restricted affordable housing) making less than \$50,000 per year.
 These households certainly face displacement pressures, but with somewhat less intensity than renters.
 Homeowners generally face displacement when the costs to maintain and retain their homes exceed their ability to pay.
 Therefore, the best tools for assisting these households include the City's robust home repair, foreclosure prevention, and tax abatement strategies (see section VIII for more detail on these programs).
-Since these homeowner households generally face less short term displacement pressures and the majority of JP/ROX households are renters, the majority of the strategies in this document target rental housing affordability.
-However, the City and the Department of Neighborhood Development's Boston Home Center have staff available to help homeowners in the area retain and maintain their homes.
+Since these homeowner households are renters, the majority of the strategies in this document target rental housing affordability.
+However, the City and the

+Department of Neighborhood Development's Boston Home Center have staff available to help homeowners in the area retain and maintain their homes.

-To fully understand the income diversity of the JP/ROX Corridor we should look at all households in the neighborhood - both homeowners and renters.
-According to the latest Census Bureau data, 51% of all households in the study area are low- and moderate-income and have incomes of less than \$40,000.
+To fully understand the income diversity of the JP/ROX Study Area we should look at all households in the neighborhood - both homeowners and renters.
+According to the latest Census Bureau data, 51% of all households in the Study Area are low- and moderate-income and have incomes of less than \$40,000.
 An additional 6% of households have incomes between \$40,000 and \$50,000.
 As a result, 57% of households have incomes less than \$50,000.
-However, the majority of these low income households currently reside in the area's 1,014 deed restricted affordable housing units and are therefore protected from displacement.
+However, the majority of these low income households currently reside in the area's 1,014 deed-restricted affordable housing units and are therefore protected from displacement.
 This leaves 433 households in market-rate rental or homeownership units making less than \$50,000.

 It is also clear that people of color are those most affected by increasing housing costs.
-According to recent Census Bureau data for the three census tracts that contain the study area, 81% of households with incomes less than \$50,000 are persons of color, and over half (53%) are Hispanic or Latino households.5
+According to recent Census Bureau data for the three census tracts that contain the Study Area, 81% of households with incomes less than \$50,000 are persons of color, and over half (53%) are Hispanic or Latino households.5 vision of PLAN: JP/ROX.
+In order to prioritize housing resources in the most socially equitable manner, the plan must first seek to prevent the displacement of these 433 at-risk low-income households with a particular emphasis on the 302 of these that are in rental housing.